 — Be Very Organized

-You will keep the job of a personal trainer much more enjoyable when you properly organize your business.
+The job of a personal trainer is much more enjoyable when you properly organize your business.
 Plan out your work schedule in advance and log all training session dates and times.

-Also, keep detailed logs of your client’s progress so the next session builds on the previous one.
+Also, keep detailed logs of each client’s progress so the next session builds on the previous one.
 This way, appointments are both met and remain productive.

 Organize all files such as client risk assessments and waivers.
 Keep track of your earnings and all possible deductions.
 Doing so makes things a lot easier if the need for these documents ever arises.